 When you arrive at the hospital on the day of admission, you will first need to go to the Admitting Office on the first floor.
 There, you will complete some paperwork, and blood samples may be taken.
 You might also have a chest x-ray and an EKG before going to the BMT unit.

 When you arrive on the unit, a nurse will greet you and your family and show you to your room.
 All rooms are private.
 They are equipped with a special air filter to provide you with protective isolation.
 The rooms often feel cool because of this air filter system.

-As part of this protective isolation, certain items are restricted: Cellular phones and fresh, dried, or silk flower arrangements are not allowed.
+As part of this protective isolation, fresh, dried, or silk flower arrangements are not allowed.

 Each room is equipped with:

 - A private bathroom with a tub or shower

 - Computers/laptops with Internet connection